 New Investigator Awards in FY 2015 on R01 and DP2 Applications

 (QVR Data, FY 2015)

 ||Approximate Success Rate|

 Notes: The status of R01 and DP2 awardees is determined for the assigned fiscal year of the award.
-An individual PI is designated as a New investigator: If the investigator has never received a major NIH RPG competing grant award (based on definition that resides at http://grants.nih.gov/grants/new_investigators/index.htm).
+An individual PI is designated as a new investigator if the investigator has never received a major NIH research project grant competing award (based on the definition found at http://grants.nih.gov/grants/new_investigators/index.htm).